 One study found that consuming protein throughout the day at each meal may slow down muscle loss due to aging (23).

-Foods rich in protein include meat, fish, eggs, legumes, nuts and dairy.
+Foods rich in protein include meat, fish, eggs, legumes, nuts, and dairy.

-Unfortunately, the evidence behind many of them is weak.
+But the evidence behind many of them is weak.

 Here are the most common natural supplements for reducing symptoms of menopause: